top of page

 Q: What is the power of silence?

-A: Silence is a powerful tool that offers a break from the constant noise and stimulation of the world.
+A: Silence is a powerful tool that offers a break from the world's constant noise and stimulation.
 It allows us to pause, breathe, and simply be, helping us practice mindfulness in its purest form.

 Q: How can noise negatively affect us?